Mapping the Multiverse of Latent Representations

 We study the problem of identifiable representation and model learning for latent dynamic systems.

-We prove that, for linear or affine nonlinear latent dynamic systems, it is possible to identify the representations up to scaling and determine the models up to some simple transformations.
+We prove that, for linear and affine nonlinear latent dynamic systems with sparse input matrices, it is possible to identify the latent variables up to scaling.

 arXiv Detail & Related papers (2024-10-23T13:55:42Z) - The Common Stability Mechanism behind most Self-Supervised Learning